alexiwoh/Neurostimulator-Simulator/README.md

 - A device's battery (top-left) recharges when it is Off and discharges when it is on.

-- At any point press the "Exit" button to go to the home page.
+- At any point press the "Exit" button to go to the home page and "Save Settings" to save entered values.

 - Clicking the "Program Settings" button to go the programmer information page.